 Bureau of Professional Standards

-Along with drafting policies and procedures for review by the Deputy Chief, assisting with internal affairs matters and various administrative functions, one of the main responsibilities of the Bureau of Professional Standards is the Missouri Police Chief’s Charitable Foundation State Certification Program.
-The Olivette Police Department has completed the Missouri Police Chiefs Charitable Foundation (MPCCF) State Certification Program.
+Along with drafting policies and procedures for review by the Deputy Chief, assisting with internal affairs matters and various administrative functions, one of the main responsibilities of the Bureau of Professional Standards is the maintenance of the Department's accreditation through the Commission on the Accreditation of Law Enforcement Agencies (CALEA).

 East Central Dispatch Center (ECDC)